bitcoindevkit/bitcoindevkit.org/docs/_blog/bdk_core_pt1.md

 ---

 The Bitcoin Developer Kit (BDK) lets you do a lot of useful things through convenient high level abstractions.
-When these abstractions map nicely to your application components your life is will be very easy but when they don't it can be become frustrating.
+When these abstractions map nicely to your application components your life will be easy but when they don't it will be frustrating.
 My rather ambitious plan is start developing a new `bdk_core` library that exposes all the useful *mechanisms* that BDK has inside it without them being tied to any particular usage *policy* and with very minimal dependencies.

+The `bdk_core` idea is still "in the lab".
+We're not sure yet whether `bdk_core` will just be what's left of `bdk` once we spin off all the components that have extra dependencies into their own crates and refine it a bit.
+In that case `bdk_core` will just be called `bdk v1.0.0` or something.
+It might be that `bdk` lives on with its current APIs and uses stuff `bdk_core` to implement it internally.

 ## The separation of policy and mechanism